alexdlaird/pyngrok/docs/integrations.rst

         return app

-Now Flask can be started in development by the usual means, setting :code:`USE_NGROK` to open a tunnel.
+Now Flask can be started in development by the usual means, setting ``USE_NGROK`` to open a tunnel.

 .. code-block:: sh